The 7 Most Photographed Places in Big Sur, CA

 The 7 Most Photographed Places in Big Sur: Tips and Things You Need to Know

 • Bring along a telephoto lens.
 Some places in Big Sur can be photographed only from a distance.
-The same goes for shooting the wildlife along the scenic California coast.
+The same goes for shooting wildlife along the scenic California coast.
 While you can get by without any expensive camera equipment, a zoom lens helps you capture the details and make your pictures look professional.

-• Overcast weather works wonders for your Big Sur’s photo gallery.
+• Overcast weather works wonders for your Big Sur photo gallery.
 While shooting during the sunrise or sunset is ideal, it’s not always possible.
-Furthermore, the first sunlight might have hard time breaking through dense fog that is not a stranger to the coast.
+Furthermore, the first sunlight might have a hard time breaking through dense fog that is not a stranger to the coast.
 Use this overcast weather to your advantage.
 Instead of heading home, get out your camera and capture the moodiness of Big Sur and the nearby places.
 The region looks dreamy at this time.
-You certainly don’t want to miss it.
+You definitely don’t want to miss it.

 Leave a Reply